CMMC Attestation Risk

 Every SPRS upload is a legal representation to the federal government.
 Under the False Claims Act, misrepresenting cybersecurity compliance is fraud — and your own IT staff can be the ones to report it.

-Every time an executive uploads a score to the Supplier Performance Risk System (SPRS), they are not filling out a form.
-They are making a legal representation to the United States government.
+A CMMC self-assessment attestation is a legally binding representation to the United States government, submitted through the Supplier Performance Risk System (SPRS), in which a defense contractor certifies its compliance posture against NIST SP 800-171 controls as required by DFARS 252.204-7021 and 32 CFR Part 170.
+Every time an executive uploads a score to SPRS, they are making that legal representation.
 Under the False Claims Act (FCA), misrepresenting cybersecurity compliance to obtain or maintain a federal contract is fraud.
 Under the FCA's qui tam provisions, your own IT staff can be the ones to report it — and collect up to 30% of what the government recovers.

 What Is the SPRS Affirmation Requirement Under CMMC?